m0ru/bak/04_solution.md

 They live in `app/components/`. <!-- TODO put into appendix? -->

-Top-level components (views in the angular-sense) have their own folders (e.g. `app/components/create-need/` and are split in two files).
+Top-level components (views in the Angular-sense) have their own folders (e.g. `app/components/create-need/` and are split in two files).
 You'll need to add them to the routing (see below) to be able to switch the routing-state to these.